wdi-sg/pokedex-express-post/README.md

-# Pokedex Express App (with POST request)
+# Pokedex Express App (with CRUD)

-We will build our first web app using Node.js and Express - a Pokedex app.
+We will build a web app using Node.js and Express - a Pokedex app.

 For this exercise, we will continue building our Pokedex web app - setting up our server to accept POST requests to save user-provided data.
 We will serve a form to the user for them to send data to our server to create a new pokemon.